Pareto Front Engineering of Dynamical Sweet Spots in Superconducting Qubits: Improving Coherence Times via Pareto-Front Optimization

 Different optimization algorithms explore complementary regions of the objective space.
-Among them, ENS-MOEA/D, HypE, SPEA2 and tDEA collectively produces a more comprehensive PF.
+Among them, ENS-MOEA/D, HypE, SPEA2 and tDEA collectively produce a more comprehensive PF.
 We therefore combine the run-level PFs from these four algorithms to obtain the aggregated PF via a final non-dominated sorting.
 The resulting PF, shown in Fig.~\ref{Result_PF}(a), illustrates the trade-off between the two optimization objectives $\gamma_1$ and $\gamma_z$, corresponding to the trade-off between $T_1$ and $T_\phi$.
-Based on its relation to the DSSs, the aggregated PF can be divided into three distinct segments, $C_1$, $C_2$, and $C_3$.
-As discussed in the next subsection, points on $C_2$ and $C_3$ are DSSs, and a segment of $C_2$ corresponds to the \emph{double-DSSs}.
-A more detailed analysis of the aggregated PF is provided in Supplementary Note.
+Based on its relation to the DSSs, { the aggregated PF can be divided into two distinct segments: a DSS region and a non-DSS region.
+As discussed in the next subsection, the DSS region is located predominantly to the right of Working Point~1 in Fig.~\ref{Result_PF}(a).
+Moreover, within the DSS region, a subset of PF points can be further refined to construct double-DSS operating points. } More detailed results for the aggregated PF are provided in Supplementary Sec.~II.A.

 The aggregated PF indicates that our arbitrary-periodic flux-modulation approach attains longer coherence times than previously reported DSS schemes.
-We mark three representative working points on the PF in Fig.~\ref{Result_PF}(a); their corresponding modulation parameters are provided in TABLE S1 in Supplementary Note.
-At Working Point 2 the energy relaxation time $T_1$ is comparable to the $718\ \mu\mathrm{s}$ reported for the tunable-complex-amplitude scheme~\cite{Cheng2022_Coherence}, while the dephasing time reaches $T_\phi=3035\ \mu\mathrm{s}$.
+We mark three representative working points on the PF in Fig.~\ref{Result_PF}(a). { Their corresponding Fourier parameters are provided in Supplementary Table~S1, together with the physical quantities \(\tilde{\phi}_{\mathrm{dc}}\), \(\tilde{\phi}_{\mathrm{ac}}\), and \(\omega_d\).} At Working Point 2 the energy relaxation time $T_1$ is comparable to the $718\ \mu\mathrm{s}$ reported for the tunable-complex-amplitude scheme~\cite{Cheng2022_Coherence}, while the dephasing time reaches $T_\phi=3035\ \mu\mathrm{s}$.
 At Working Point 3 the dephasing time attains $T_\phi=7398\ \mu\mathrm{s}$, roughly three- to five-fold larger than the values reported in earlier DSS works~\cite{Huang2021_SweetSpots,Cheng2022_Coherence}.
 The corresponding energy relaxation time at Working Point 3 is $T_1=553\ \mu\mathrm{s}$, which also exceeds the static sweet spot value $T_1=430\ \mu\mathrm{s}$.
-We summarize these results in Table~\ref{Time_table} and illustrate the periodic modulation used at Working Point 2 as an example in Fig.~\ref{Result_PF}(b).
+We summarize these results in Table~\ref{Time_table} and illustrate the periodic modulation used at Working Point 2 as an example in Fig.~\ref{Result_PF}(b). { To further visualize the local robustness of this operating point in experimentally tunable parameters, we perform a two-dimensional scan around Working Point~2, in the physical amplitude--frequency plane \((\tilde{\phi}_{\rm ac},\omega_d)\).
+The resulting \(T_1\) and \(T_\phi\) landscapes are shown in Supplementary Fig.~S2.
+In particular, the high-\(T_\phi\) ridge indicates that the enhanced dephasing time is not an isolated single-point feature.}